 You can send stunning email appeals to your supporters using platforms like Constant Contact or Mailchimp.
 The best part?
 You can build your list of donors to send appeals to with an integration between Qgiv and your email service provider.

 When it comes to hosting fundraising events or accepting online donations, Qgiv offers solutions for both.
 With Qgiv’s peer-to-peer platform, your supporters can register, create fundraising pages, and raise funds on behalf of your organization.
 You can also use the peer-to-peer tools to create an event store, track event fundraising with goal thermometers, integrate participant fundraising pages with a Facebook fundraiser, and more!
 Having an auction at your event?
 Qgiv can help there, too!

-The storefront tool in our peer-to-peer platform gives you an outlet to sell all kind of stuff!
+The storefront tool in our peer-to-peer platform gives you an outlet to sell all kinds of stuff!

 Online fundraising tools

-You can also use Qgiv to raise funds year round with online donation forms.
-These forms are customizable to match your organization, campaign, or event branding; are mobile optimized for a great experience regardless of device; and integrate with two different matching gift service providers, Double the Donation and HEPdata.
+You can also use Qgiv to raise funds year-round with online donation forms.
+These forms are customizable to match your organization, campaign, or event branding; are mobile optimized for a great experience regardless of device; and integrate with matching gift service providers like Double the Donation and HEPdata.

 When it comes to your fundraising efforts, it’s important to take stock of your organization’s online reputation.
 Maintain accurate listings on both Charity Navigator and GuideStar.
 Ensure you’re transparent about your spending.
 Monitor your ratings regularly to make sure they reflect an ethical and stable nonprofit.

 Other fundraising resources

 If your animal shelter seeks grant funding to meet some if its needs, there are a variety of resources that make researching grants easier.
 GrantStation, Foundation Directory Online, GrantAdvisor, and several other grant research solutions exist to take a lot of the guesswork out of whether a particular grantmaker is a good fit for your funding needs.